Timbellus phyllopterus

 Timbellus phyllopterus, common name : the leafy winged murex, is a species of sea snail, a marine gastropod mollusk in the family Muricidae, the murex snails or rock snails.

 Description

 The size of an adult shell varies between 50 mm and 100 mm.
+The color of the shell can range from a tan to ivory white color.

 Distribution

 This marine species is distributed along the Lesser Antilles and the Mid-Atlantic Ridge.
 Sourced primarily by divers in Guadeloupe and Martinique, but presumably also to be found at Dominica which lies between those two French islands.